OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 </html>
 ~~~

-To provide the JavaScript for the new page, create a file `/client/pages/needLicense.js` and paste in this code, or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.js).
+The HTML page needs some JavaScript to work properly.

+1. Create a file `/client/pages/needLicense.js`.
+2. Paste in the following code (or copy the file from [here](../../src/extend-with-capabilities/Monetization/client/pages/needLicense.js)).

 ```javascript
 const searchParams = new URLSearchParams(window.location.search);